auwsmit/dotfiles/README.md

           `shell:startup`, and place a shortcut to `CapsToEscape.exe` in that folder.
     * If Linux/Mac, run UnixSetup.sh.
 Make sure it's executable.
-        * xmodremap will remap Caps Lock to Escape for your current user session.
+        * xmodmap will remap Caps Lock to Escape for your current user session.

 3. Startup Vim, and it should say that it's downloading all the plugins.
     * Note: Windows makes a bunch of command prompts during this process, just